-The Normandy Landing operations was the largest seaborne invasion in history.
-The invasion took place on the beaches of Normandy on Tuesday 6 June 1944 by the Allies.
-The operation, known as D-Day, was the beginning of the liberation of German-occupied France (and later Europe) from Nazi control and laid the foundations of the Allied victory on the Western Front.
+The Normandy Landing operation was the largest seaborne invasion in history.
+The invasion took place on Normandy’s beaches on Tuesday, 6 June 1944, by the Allies.
+The operation, known as D-Day, was the beginning of the liberation of German-occupied France (and later Europe) from Nazi control and laid the Allied victory foundations on the Western Front.

-The road trip to explore the WWII sites is one of the best road trips in France but you can also visit some of them on a (long) day trip from Paris.
-The best D-Day Landing Sites road trip itinerary includes the D-Day Landing Beaches (Omaha, Utah, Sword Gold, and Juno Beach), towns, and some war cemeteries and memorials.
+The road trip to explore the WWII sites is one of the best road trips in France.
+You can also visit some of these sites on a (long) day trip from Paris.
+The best D-Day Landing Sites road trip itinerary includes the D-Day Landing Beaches (Omaha, Utah, Sword Gold, and Juno Beach), picturesque towns, and some war cemeteries and memorials.

 6. Château Gaillard and Les Andelys

-Les Andelys is a picturesque town located in one of the most beautiful sites in the Seine Valley, nestled at the foot of a high cliff.
+Les Andelys is a picturesque town located in one of the most beautiful sites in the Seine Valley, nestled between the river and a high cliff.
 The town has different religious buildings from the 13th century and beautiful family houses from the 16th to 19th centuries.

 Les Andelys is a great stop on your way to Rouen or Giverny.
-It is surveyed by the splendid ruins of Château-Gaillard, a medieval fortress built in the 12th century by King Richard Lionheart, who was also Duke of Normandy, to protect his lands against the French King Philippe Auguste.
+It is surveyed by the splendid ruins of Château-Gaillard, a medieval fortress built in the 12th century by King Richard the Lionheart (who was also Duke of Normandy) to protect his lands against the French King Philippe Auguste.

 Early in 1314, Château Gaillard became the prison of Queen Margaret of France.
 The French Queen was allegedly caught in the act of adultery in the Tour de Nesle Affair, and she was imprisoned for the last two years of her life, along with her sister-in-law Blanche of Burgundy in this château where she died.